aupsychology/aupsychology.github.io/stats2workbook/05-InteractiveAssignment4_ggplot.md

 <img src="05-InteractiveAssignment4_ggplot_files/figure-html/unnamed-chunk-6-1.png" width="672" />

 Here I used the `color` argument to set the color of the lines and the `fill` argument to set the color of the bars.
-There are a lot of colors built into R and to see all your options, you can type: `colors()`
+There are a lot of colors built into R and to see all your options, you can type `colors()`.

-4. Using what is written above, make a histogram with 15 bars with each bar having a black outline and a gray fill.
+4. Using and modifying what is written above, make a histogram with 15 bars with each bar having a black outline and a gray fill.
 (You can pick what shade of gray you'd like).
 It should look like this.
 Note below what code you would use to write this:

 <img src="05-InteractiveAssignment4_ggplot_files/figure-html/unnamed-chunk-7-1.png" width="672" />